theodorejb/cropt/README.md

-# Cropt - a JavaScript image cropper
+# Cropt - lightweight JavaScript image cropper

 Originally based on [Foliotek/Croppie](https://github.com/Foliotek/Croppie), but rewritten as a modern ES module with a simpler API, higher quality image scaling, and numerous other improvements.